 MP for Sheffield Hallam

-“A Labour backbencher with strong party loyalty who has occasionally rebelled on welfare and immigration-related legislation.”
+“A highly loyal Labour MP with a focus on energy and environment oversight, who has occasionally rebelled on welfare and public-order measures.”

-Olivia Blake is a Labour and Co-operative MP for Sheffield Hallam, first elected in December 2019.
-She currently serves on the Environmental Audit Committee and has previously sat on the Public Accounts Committee, and held shadow minister roles focusing on climate change, the environment and rural affairs.
-Her career thus reflects a focus on environment, welfare and public spending.
+Olivia Blake is the Labour (Co-op) MP for Sheffield Hallam, elected in 2019.
+She currently sits on the Environmental Audit Committee (since October 2024) and has previously served on the Public Accounts Committee, as well as in shadow minister roles covering climate change and net zero, and environment, food and rural affairs.

 Generated 21 February 2026